 The ACTS Thrift Store experience is dedicated to spreading deep positive local impact everyday and giving back 100% of net proceeds locally.

 The ACTS Thrift Store is elevating the thrift store concept into a deeply positive, faith-based experience dedicated to returning exponential local impact to help the community.

 Passion to Help and Serve

 Positive impact for our our staff, shopper and donors

 Lake Avenue Community Foundation Board member, Bruce Buinsma suggests to open an independent thrift store that uses its profits to support at-risk children and their families.

 This idea percolated for a couple of years and surfaced again in 2008 with a similar suggestion from Peter and Carol Schaller.
 A study committee reports back that a thrift store with profits going back to the community would be viable.
 All Out Caring, Inc., a 501(c)(3) non-profit, forms.
 All Out Caring later changes its name to ACTS Thrift Store.
 ACTS assembles its Board of Directors.
 Tony Reyes is hired as Store Manager and Peter Schaller appointed controller.
 Michael Odell, Volunteer and Marketing coordinator came on board shortly thereafter.

-ACTS actively supports the work of the Stars program as well as Front Sight Military Ministry.
-The local focus of ACTS, making a difference in the lives of children and veterans in our communities continues to expand.
+ACTS actively supports the work of Door of Hope, Obria Medical Clinics, Hoving Home, Pacific Lifeline, Frontsight Military Ministry, Inland Valley Hope Partners.
+The local focus of ACTS, making a difference in the lives of families, children and veterans in our communities continues to expand.
 Be a part of it.
 Donate, volunteer, shop.
-Be a part of making a difference!
+Be part of making a difference.

 Front Sight Military Ministry